tremor-rs/tremor-rfcs/text/0000-binary-type.md

 # Drawbacks
 [drawbacks]: #drawbacks

-This breaks symetry with the JSON representation, however all differences can be recovered using the provided tremor-script functionality.
+This breaks symmetry with the JSON representation, however all differences can be recovered using the provided tremor-script functionality.
 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives